 Although traditionally based on histological characteristics of the tumors, since the 2016 revised 4th edition of the 'blue book' the classification increasingly relies on molecular parameters for classification and in some instances has elevated them above histological features 3.

 Main changes in the 5th edition (2021)

-The 5th edition (2021) builds on the prior version by placing greater emphasis on molecular markers both in terms of classification and grading.
+The 5th edition (2021) builds on the prior version by placing greater emphasis on molecular markers both in terms of classification and grading and incorporates most of the recommendations made in the cIMPACT-NOW publications 6.
 This approach, however, results in a fairly heterogeneous classification depending on the specific entity.
-Some tumors remain primarily assessed histologically while others are entirely on the basis of molecular parameters.
+At one end of the spectrum, some tumors remain primarily assessed histologically while at the other end, some are assessed entirely on the basis of molecular parameters.

 This will be reflected in a "layered report structure" wherein histological features, grading and molecular information will be combined to form an integrated diagnosis.

 CNS WHO grade

 Some important changes to terminology and specific entities are worth highlighting.